dillonforrest/startup/_posts/2015-04-08-my-launch-plan.md

 So, perhaps my most urgent objective right now is to find people who want to be my alpha customer.
 This means I have to go back to my most feared part of business: talking to people.

-Time to face my fears, again.
+Time to face my fears.